Termination Analysis of Linear-Constraint Programs: Recurrent Sets for Single-path Linear-Constraint Loops

 To solve this problem, \ie, make the relaxation to the reals sound, we can add template inequalities of the form $\vec{x}'=A\vec{x}+\vec{d}$ to $\transitions$, where $A$ and $\vec{d}$ are parameters, and synthesise (integer) values for them together with a closed recurrent set.
 In addition, we have to require

 The first guarantees that the restriction of $\transitions$ is not empty, and the second guarantees that the update does not block any of the enabled states. \citet{LarrazNORR14} introduced this technique for analysing the non-termination of \cfgs, and we will discuss it later in Section~\ref{sec:nt:rset:cfg}.
 This techniques can also be used to make the approach described in~(\ref{eq:rset:linloop:nonempty},\ref{eq:rset:linloop:consec}) applicable for nondeterministic \slc loops as well.
-Note that this technique is also useful for the real-number case.

 To summarise this approach, in terms of decidability of the underlying problems, what we have described above is a complete procedure for seeking closed recurrent sets, of a given template, for \slc loops over $\reals$ (because non-linear polynomial constraints can be solved in polynomial space~\citep{Canny88}).